markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 ![](Dataflow/TestComposite.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F6598033146029115916)

-Let's make this a little bit more complicated: both the sum and the difference can now be offset by an constant value each.
+Let's make this a little bit more complicated: both the sum and the difference can now be offset by a constant value each.
 We use the `constNum` block which simply outputs the number that is given to it by the configuration parameter `expr`.

 ![](Dataflow/composite-4.png)